 4 – Lifechaser Dual Dash Cam

-The hefty price is due to the high-quality front and rear dual-channel recording at extremely high resolutions.
+The hefty price is due to the high-quality dual-channel recording at extremely high resolutions.

 It saves memory by offering better compression methods than other cameras.
 You get the same clear picture, but just fewer data taking up precious memory space.

 It seems like most products come with loop recording, G-sensor, and parking 24-hour motion detection.
 It’s almost as if ones that do not have one of these functions are outdated.

 To ensure you get the best protection possible, Lifechaser offers you an 18-month warranty.

 - Dual-channel recording

 - Upgraded night vision